rvdm/toon/README.md

 The Toon API and clients
 ====

-The Toon device is a rebranded 'cuby' (http://quby.nl/) thermostat.
+The Toon device is a rebranded 'quby' (http://quby.nl/) thermostat.
 It interfaces with a few web services at Eneco, and gathers power, gas and thermostat information.
 When using the Toon along with the 'Toon op afstand' option, some of the